lebao3105/hive/README.md

 ```bash
 pylint $(git ls-files '*.py') --rcfile=.pylintrc
 ```

+## Files and Folders:
+If you're confused on what each file and/or directory in this repository is for, details can be found in `./FILES.md` or [here](./FILES.md).

 ## Security:
 If you find a security issue or vulnerability, please follow the instructions listed [here](./SECURITY.md) on in the `./SECURITY.md`  file.